Gear up for Horse Ownership

 A well-fitting halter and lead rope are the first and most essential items for everyday horse handling.
 Halters come in a variety of materials, including leather, nylon and knotted nylon or cotton rope styles.

 Leather is the most expensive and traditional choice, and while it is sturdy and long-lasting, it will still break in an emergency if your horse pulls back or becomes trapped.
 This breakability can be an important factor in preventing injury.
 Nylon is affordable and extremely durable, but keep in mind that it will not release in an emergency.
 Your horse should not be turned out in his field or left in his stall wearing a nylon halter.
-Breakaway styles made of nylon with a leather crownpiece are a good compromise.
-Rope halters are favored by many natural horsemanship programs for training purposes.
+Breakaway styles made of nylon with a leather crownpiece or breakaway piece are a good compromise.
+Rope halters are favored by many natural horsemanship programs for training purposes but aren't safe for turnout.

 The halter must fit your horse properly.
 If it looks crammed on his head and is buckled on the very last hole, it’s too small.
 If it’s sagging, slipping off his head or sliding sideways into his eyes, it’s too big.
 When adjusted with the buckles on the middle hole, the noseband should lie just beneath the cheekbone, or a few inches below.